eugene-eeo/gpdb/README.rst

   send messages to them.

 What is being measured is the number of iterations/ticks required in order to make every peer/node aware of the message.
+Typically the lower the number of ticks, the better.
+But this comes with a cost in **B** and **M**.

 Default simulation parameters: